nearit/iOS-UI-Bindings/DOCS/CONTENT.md

 [vc show];
 ```

-where, `content` is an instance of NearIT SDK `Content` class.
+where, `content` is an instance of NearIT SDK `NITContent` class and `trackingInfo` is an instance of `NITTrackingInfo`.
+The Content detail window will automatically track user tap on the content CTA Button.
 Further information on contents and other in-app content can be found [here](http://nearit-android.readthedocs.io/en/latest/in-app-content/).

 ![NearIT-UI content dialog](content.png)![NearIT-UI content dialog customized](content_cta.png)